chrismursec/bar/README.md

 # Bar

 Fork of [callahanrts](https://github.com/callahanrts) Bar widget with a few things changed for how I wanted it.
-I'm using as a system information bar with a small application launcher instead of the initial workspace element.
+I'm using as a system information bar with a small application launcher.

 Bar is an  [Übersicht](https://github.com/felixhageloh/uebersicht) widget